How FX trading works

 Acts of God, such as tsunamis, earthquakes and hurricanes, can cause significant price volatility in the currency associated with that region.

-Apart from banks, financial companies and professional traders, anybody with an interest to capitalize on daily market moves can access currency trading.
-Forex is often described as a decentralised global market.
+Apart from banks, financial companies and professional traders, anybody with an interest to capitalize on daily market moves can access FX trading.
+The FX market is a decentralized global market.
 What that means is that there is no physical location where traders meet to buy or sell.

 Available 24 hours

-From Sunday to Friday evening, the forex market is available for trading around the clock.
+From Sunday to Friday evening, the FX market is available for trading around the clock.
 This makes it ideal for traders who can only trade the markets on a part-time basis.

-When trading forex online, you can control positions much larger than your capital by using leverage.
-This can lead both to larger gains and losses, which makes risk management a key part of every forex trading strategy.
-At ThinkMarkets, you can choose to trade currencies with leverage up to 400:1.
+When trading FX online, you can control positions much larger than your capital by using leverage.
+This can lead both to larger gains and losses, which makes risk management a key part of every FX trading strategy.
+At ThinkMarkets, you can choose to trade currencies with leverage up to 500:1.

 Low starting capital

-Unlike trading on an exchange where the contract sizes are predetermined, when trading forex online, you get to decide the size of your positions.
+Unlike trading on an exchange where the contract sizes are predetermined, when trading FX online, you get to decide the size of your positions.
 This allows traders to start with the capital they feel comfortable with.
-At ThinkMarkets, you can start participating in the fascinating currency markets with no minimum deposit requirement for a Standard account and only $500 minimum deposit for a ThinkZero account.
+At ThinkMarkets, you can start participating in the fascinating FX markets with no minimum deposit requirement for a Standard account and only $500 minimum deposit for a ThinkZero account.